What is Advanced Configuration?

 - Advanced Configuration is designed to be used by expert users who understand JSON and the properties of xAPI statements.

-To open Advanced Configuration, click Advanced Configuration in Explore:
+To open Advanced Configuration, click Advanced Configuration in the report builder:

 The Advanced Configuration panel will open.
 It enables you to edit the report's configuration JSON object which defines the filters and settings of reports: